Marketing & Conversion Colors: The Science of High-Converting Design

 2026 Recommendation: Coral Over Pure Red

-Modern interfaces increasingly replace pure red with Coral or Warm Pink:
+Modern interfaces are replacing pure red with Coral or Warm Pink:

 Color Psychology Across the Conversion Funnel